Shin splints (MTSS) treatment at our Highams Park clinic.

 What are the main causes of shin splints (MTSS)?

 Shin splints is best thought of as a bone stress reaction.
 Repetitive impact loads (like running) stress the tibia.
-The bone and its covering (periosteum) can’t adapt fast enough which leads to pain and inflammation along the inner edge of the shin
+The bone and its covering (periosteum) can’t adapt fast enough which leads to pain and inflammation along the inner edge of the shin.

 Common contributors of MTSS include: